-[SOLVED] Startup chime, no boot, white screen of death
+Startup chime, no boot, white screen of death

 I've tried all the usual fixes and combinations:

--reset the SMC
+- Reset the SMC

--reset the PRAM
+- Reset the PRAM

--hold down Option key
+- Hold down the Option key

--hold down C key (for rEFIt)
+- Hold down the C key (for rEFIt)

-Is there something else I can try.
+I just get the chime and the permanent white screen.
+I don't have any kind of adapters, so I can't check anything involving cable connections.
+Is there something else I can try?
 Am I facing a broken logic board?
-Can it get broken "just like that"?
+Can it break "just like that"?

 How can you wake it up from this coma?
 Simple: remove the back cover and disconnect the hard drive.
 Believe me: with the right screwdriver, it's very easy to do and even you can do it.
 Then, and only then, if there is NO hard drive where to try to boot off, the firmware is programmed to look for some other medium: USB stick, external DVD, network...
 So, plug this medium in and... voilá!
-There you get your little spinning animated icon and, eventually, the Apple's apple; the startup thisk will boot and there you are anew to life.
+There you get your little spinning animated icon and, eventually, the Apple's apple; the startup disk will boot and there you are anew to life.